impleri/player-skills/readme.md

 This example is expecting `skills:harvest` to be a `Numeric` skill and checks if the player has a skill level of 2 ***or greater***.
 If no skill value is used (i.e. `event.entity.data.skills.can('skills:harvest')`), then the check only looks to see if the skill is truthy (`true`, greater than 0, not `null`).
-If you want to invert that check, you can use `cannot` instead of `can`.
+If you want to invert the condition, you can use `cannot` instead of `can`.

-#### Set
+#### Change Skills

 Oftentimes, you will want to set a player's skill level based on some arbitrary rules.
 We don't build in those rules!
-However, you will have a few options.
-Sometimes you will want to simply improve a skill:
+However, you will have a few options:

+- `improve(skill: string, builder?: Builder)` - Increase the value
+- `degrade(skill: string, builder?: Builder)` - Decrease the value
+- `set(skill: name, newValue: T, builder?: Builder)` - Set the skill to an arbitrary value
+- `reset(skill: name, builder?: Builder)` - Reset the skill back to the initial value

+##### Condition Builder

+Each of the methods take an optional condition builder callback.
+Here, you can provide more boundaries.

+- `min`: If the player's skill is below the minimum, it will jump to the minimum value.
+If it's at or above, it will increment appropriately
+- `max`: If the player's skill is at or above the maximum value, nothing will change.
+Otherwise, increment the skill appropriately
+- `if`: Add an expression which evaluates to a boolean value.
+Will only increment the value if this is true
+- `unless`: Add an expression which evaluates to a boolean value.
+Will only increment the value if this is false

+##### Examples

 ```js
 // Let's assume we have these tiers for `undead_killer` skill